cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 Create a cluster after you complete bootstrapping your Cloudify Managers.
 When you run the `cluster start` command on a first Cloudify Manager, high availability is configured automatically.
 Use the `cluster join` command, following bootstrapping, to add more Cloudify Managers to the cluster.
 The Cloudify Managers that you join to the cluster must be in an empty state, otherwise the operation will fail.

 The data on each Cloudify Manager mirrors that of the active Cloudify Manager.
-Operations can only be performed on the active manager in the cluster, but are also reflected on the standby managers.
+Operations can only be performed on the active Manager in the cluster, but are also reflected on the standby Managers.
 Similarly, upload requests can only be sent to the active Cloudify Manager.

 Within the cluster, Cloudify uses the Consul utility and internal health checks to detect when the active Cloudify Manager is down, and which standby will become active.

 ### Create Cluster Process
 1. Complete bootstrapping a Cloudify Manager.
-2. Run `cluster start` on the bootstrapped manager to designate this Cloudify Manager instance as the active manager.
+2. Run `cluster start` on the bootstrapped Manager to designate this Cloudify Manager instance as the active Manager.
 3. Run `cluster join` on two other clean Cloudify Manager instances.
 4. (Optional) To remove a Cloudify Manager from the cluster, run `cfy cluster nodes remove <node-id>`.